 Today, Chairman Henry A. Waxman of the House Energy and Commerce Committee and Chairman Edward J. Markey of the Energy and Environment Subcommittee released draft clean energy legislation that promises to reduce emissions and create jobs.
 Titled the American Clean Energy and Security Act of 2009 (ACES), the legislation hopes to achieve a wide range of goals.

-The American Clean Energy and Security Act will create millions of new clean energy jobs, save consumers hundreds of billions of dollars in energy costs, enhance America’s energy independence, and cut global warming pollution.
+The American Clean Energy and Security Act will create millions of new clean energy jobs, save consumers hundreds of billions of dollars in energy costs, enhance America’s energy independence, and cut climate change pollution.
 To meet these goals, the legislation has four titles:

 - A clean energy title that promotes renewable sources of energy, carbon capture and sequestration technologies, low-carbon fuels, clean electric vehicles, the smart grid and electricity transmission;